rsadasiv/phrasefinder/README.md

 ## Installation without Maven

-Download the latest .jar file from the release page of this repository and add it to your project's classpath.
+Download the latest .jar files (binary, javadoc, sources) from the release page of this repository and add it to your project's classpath.

 ## Example